European Health Insurance Card (EHIC)

 Apply for your free EHIC

 OHRA policyholders can apply for the EHIC at Mijn OHRA Zorgverzekering.
 The card is personal, so you need to obtain a separate one for each insured person (including children under the age of 18).
-The card will be delivered to your home within four working days.
+The card will be delivered to your home within five working days.
 It is valid for five years, as long as you remain insured with OHRA throughout that time.

 Other useful documents